 Your primary care provider and their team includes one or two medical assistants, a full-time RN case manager who focuses on care coordination, and a case management support who provides case management support.
 Additionally, new members can be added or subtracted to your team as your health care needs change.
 For example, your RN case manager can refer you to a pharmacist, nurse midwife, chiropractor, and other specialists.

 SCF offers a full range of primary care services, including:

 - Same day appointments

 - Maternity care

-With SCF’s balanced commitment between high-quality services, family wellness and shared responsibility, the organization depends on more than just Indian Health Service (IHS) funding.
-In addition to private insurance, there are other family health resources you may qualify for, such as Family Medicaid, Denali KidCare, Under 21 Medicaid, Social Security, Medicare and Disability.
+With SCF’s balanced commitment between high-quality services, family wellness, and shared responsibility, the organization depends on more than just Indian Health Service (IHS) funding.
+In addition to private insurance, there are other family health resources you may qualify for, such as Medicaid, Denali KidCare, Under 21 Medicaid, Social Security, Medicare, and Disability.
 Please visit the Family Health Resources page for more information.

-To make an appointment, email your provider or see your electronic health record, please log in to myANMC.
+To make an appointment, email your provider or log in to MyHealth.
+Using MyHealth also allows you to see your electronic health record.